Trioblack/social-sharing-dialogs/README.md

 ====================

 TODO LIST:
-Move api keys in constructor, use rxJava, extract a common piece of Payload
+Move api keys in constructor, use rxJava, extract a common piece of Payload, set executors